anilkumar1000/terraform/README.md

 # terraform
-this a terraform for the AWS EKS
+this a terraform for the AWS Ec2